 - Save money for the future

-Filing a mesothelioma lawsuit with a top Kansas asbestos lawyer is the most common way qualified residents access these funds.
+Filing a mesothelioma lawsuit with a top Kansas asbestos lawyer is the most common way for qualified residents to access these funds.
 Our patient advocacy team partners with some of the best mesothelioma lawyers in Kansas.

 Mesothelioma Settlements and Verdicts in Kansas

-A successful mesothelioma lawsuit achieves one of two outcomes:
+A successful mesothelioma lawsuit achieves one of two outcomes.

 Given the well-established connection between asbestos exposure and mesothelioma, many offending companies may opt to settle a mesothelioma case before it goes to trial.

 A settlement is by far the most common outcome of a mesothelioma lawsuit.
 Only in rare cases do mesothelioma lawsuits go to trial in a courtroom before a judge and jury.